bludesign/FaxServer/README.md

     cd FaxServer
     docker-compose up

-After the Vapor is finished building the (~5-10min) the server will be running at [http://127.0.0.1:8080](http://127.0.0.1:8080)
+After starting the server will be running at [http://127.0.0.1:8080](http://127.0.0.1:8080)

 To run the server in the background run `docker-compose up -d`

 #### Manually

-If it is not already installed install [MongoDB](https://docs.mongodb.com/manual/installation/) and configure the connection settings in the [/Config/mongo.json](./Config/mongo.json) file.
+If it is not already installed install [MongoDB](https://docs.mongodb.com/manual/installation/) if you are using authentication or a non-standard port set it with the `MONGO_HOST`, `MONGO_PORT`, `MONGO_USERNAME`, `MONGO_PASSWORD` environment variables.

 Next install Vapor and Swift here for [macOS](https://docs.vapor.codes/2.0/getting-started/install-on-macos/) or  [Ubuntu](https://docs.vapor.codes/2.0/getting-started/install-on-ubuntu/).